Staff

 Joshua G. Cohen

-Josh has refined and revised Michigan’s natural community classification through inventory and sampling, literature research, and data analysis since joining MNFI.
-He also classifies conservation targets and prioritizes areas for conservation and restoration; trains resource professionals; and conducts sampling, mapping and modeling, monitoring, and surveys.
-His expertise in natural community types as well as hierarchical ecological classifications led to his most rewarding project – lead author of A Field Guide to the Natural Communities of Michigan.
-Receiving rave reviews, its detailed descriptions, distribution maps, vibrant photographs and comprehensive plant lists make it an essential reference.
+Josh’s primary duties at MNFI involve refining and revising the natural community classification through ecological inventory and sampling, literature research, and data analysis.
+He is responsible for classifying conservation targets and prioritizing areas for conservation and restoration; creating and delivering biodiversity and ecosystem management trainings; and designing and conducting vegetative sampling, ecological mapping and modeling, monitoring, and surveys for natural communities.
+Cohen is the lead author of A Field Guide to the Natural Communities of Michigan and a recent article in Diversity entitled “Assessing the Ecological Need for Prescribed Fire in Michigan Using GIS-Based Multicriteria Decision Analysis: Igniting Fire Gaps”.
 Growing up on California’s Monterey Peninsula, he spent hours exploring its rich native ecosystems, learning about them, and catching snakes and lizards.
 He earned a BA from Amherst College and a Master’s of Environmental Management at the Duke University Nicholas School of the Environment.
-Living by Keat’s quote, “Beauty is truth, and truth is beauty,” he enjoys time with his family and stays in “ecologist shape” with nature photography, biking, cross-country skiing, and playing many sports with his kids.
+He is inspired by the words of Baba Dioum “In the end we will conserve only what we love, we will love only what we understand, and we will understand only what we are taught."
+He enjoys time with his family and stays in “ecologist shape” with nature photography, biking, cross-country skiing, and playing many sports with his kids.

 Ashley Cole-Wick